What happens if you lie on your car insurance application?

 Refused policy / Refusal to renew

-An insurer can also refuse to issue or renew a policy because of a non-disclosure or lying on an application about accidents, claims, convictions etc. As mentioned earlier, you must declare, when asked, any instance of an insurance company refusing you insurance or refusing to renew your policy.
+An insurer can also refuse to issue or renew a policy because of a non-disclosure or lying on an application about accidents, claims, convictions etc.

 Should you tell an insurer about an accident if you didn’t make a claim?